MEET THE TEAM

 Executive Director

-Marcus Ellis joined Peace For DC as Executive Director on April 3, 2023.
-Marcus has served as the Chief of Staff at the Office of Neighborhood Safety and Engagement, in the Executive Office of the Mayor of Washington, DC.
+Marcus Ellis joined Peace For DC as Executive Director in April 2023.
+Marcus previously served as the Chief of Staff at the Office of Neighborhood Safety and Engagement, in the Executive Office of the Mayor of Washington, DC.
 In this position he has spent several years overseeing some of Washington, DC’s innovations in community violence intervention.
-His office has fostered a community oriented model that is rooted in a public health approach to reducing violence.
+His office has fostered a community-oriented model that is rooted in a public health approach to reducing violence.

-During his career, Marcus has served as the Director of the Safer Stronger DC Community Partnerships Office for DC’s Deputy Mayor of Health and Human Services and was also a key member of the Department of Youth Rehabilitation Services’ (DYRS) Management Team serving as Superintendent of the New Beginnings Youth Development Center.
+Previously in his career, Marcus served as the Director of the Safer Stronger DC Community Partnerships Office for DC’s Deputy Mayor of Health and Human Services and was also a key member of the Department of Youth Rehabilitation Services’ (DYRS) Management Team serving as Superintendent of the New Beginnings Youth Development Center.
 In this role he oversaw the District of Columbia’s long term juvenile detention facility where he implemented a model that focused on a strengths-based approach and provided therapeutic rehabilitation.
 He also served in management roles at the Department of Parks and Recreation and DC Public Schools.
 He is a strong advocate for a public health approach to reducing violence and believes that every child deserves to grow up free of violence and in a safe and thriving community.
-His leadership at Peace For DC will be focused on building the civic will and partnerships to enable peace in every neighborhood.

 While focusing on impacting some of our most vulnerable residents within his career, he also dedicates his personal time to giving back to the community as Founder and CEO of Giving with a Purpose, a nonprofit organization in the metropolitan DC area.
 Additionally, Marcus also serves as a Board Member for Cities United, a national network of Mayors and community activists that takes a holistic public health approach to reducing gun violence and creating better lives for young Black men and boys, their families, and their communities.
 Marcus is a proud graduate of Bowie State University where he majored in Sociology with a concentration in Criminal Justice.